|

 Shortage of Skilled Professionals

 A critical shortage of qualified veterinarians and skilled farm workers is hampering the demand for animal vaccines in India.
-Effective vaccination programs depend on the expertise of trained professionals for proper administration, dosage, and scheduling.
+Effective vaccination programs depend on the expertise of trained professionals to ensure proper administration, dosages, and scheduling.
 Without sufficient access to veterinary guidance, many farmers remain unaware of the importance of vaccinations or lack the knowledge to administer them correctly.
 This information gap leads to improper handling, reduced vaccine efficacy, and a general reluctance to invest in preventive healthcare for their livestock.

 The scarcity of skilled farm labor also poses a significant challenge, particularly for implementing large-scale vaccination campaigns.
 Administering vaccines to large herds or flocks is a labor-intensive process that requires trained assistance.
 Furthermore, the cost associated with hiring veterinary services can be a major financial barrier for small and marginal farmers.
 This combination of limited professional access and affordability issues directly contributes to lower vaccination rates, hindering efforts to control animal diseases and protect agricultural productivity across India.